Murder of Grégory Villemin: Later events

 On 14 June 2017, based on new evidence, three people were arrested: Grégory's great-aunt and great-uncle, as well as an aunt—the widow of Michel, who died in 2010.
 The aunt was released, while the great-aunt and great-uncle invoked their right to remain silent.
 Murielle Bolle was also arrested and held for thirty-six days before being released, as were the others who had been detained.

 On 11 July 2017, the magistrate in charge of the first investigation, Jean-Michel Lambert, committed suicide.
 In a farewell letter to a local newspaper, Lambert cited the increasing pressure he felt as a result of the case being reopened as the reason for ending his life.

 In 2018, Bolle authored a book on her involvement in the case, Breaking the Silence.
 In the book, she maintained her innocence and that of Laroche, and blamed police for coercing her into implicating him.
 In June 2017, Bolle's cousin Patrick Faivre told police that Bolle's family had physically abused her in 1984 in order to make her recant her initial testimony against Laroche.
 Bolle accused Faivre of lying about the reason why she recanted her initial statement.
 In June 2019, she was indicted for aggravated defamation after Faivre lodged a complaint with police.
+In January 2020, the Court of Appeal of Paris determined that Bolle's 1984 detention by police had been unconstitutional; the court ordered to remove from the investigative file the statements Bolle had made while in custody.
+However, the statements Bolle made while not in custody remain in the file, including the initial allegations against Laroche that she subsequently retracted.

 Monique Villemin, Grégory's paternal grandmother, died from COVID-19 complications on 19 April 2020 at the age of 88.
 During the 2017 investigation, Monique was named by investigators as the author of a 1990 threatening letter sent to Judge Maurice Simon, who had succeeded Jean-Michel Lambert as investigating judge on the case in 1987.

+In June 2025, Jacqueline Jacob, Grégory's octogenarian great-aunt, was questioned again with a view to indictment.
+News accounts indicated that police intended to use stylometry to determine whether Jacob can be connected to The Crow's writings.